 Carl D. Silver

-The Silver Foundation has proudly contributed to following organizations:
+The Silver Foundation proudly contributes to following organizations:

 Major donor to the Carl D. Silver Health Center to house the Lloyd F. Moss Free Clinic, in Fredericksburg, Virginia to provide primary healthcare services to those unable to pay for private medical care.
 As part of a non-profit health council, the Moss Free Clinic’s mission is to: “Improve the health and wellness of low-income, uninsured people through quality healthcare delivered in an atmosphere of dignity and respect.”